Ocean & Air Shipping From China to Norway

 Ocean shipping from China to Norway is usually the most cost-efficient way to move your consignment unless you are in a hurry, in which case, air freight is the answer.

-If you can wait the six-to-eight weeks it takes for a container ship to ply from China to Norway and you have a large, multi-pallet shipment, your sea freight can go by FCL.
+If you can wait the six to eight weeks it takes for a container ship to ply from China to a Norwegian port and you have a large, multi-pallet shipment, your sea freight can go by FCL.
 For smaller volumes, you might find it more economical to choose LCL.

 Cargo that fills six pallets or less but weighs over 100kg is best sent by LCL.
 This cost-effective option entails your freight being loaded into a 20ft or 40ft container at (or near to) your chosen port in China.
 It will share container space with cargo from other importers or exporters in a process called consolidation.
 This extra logistics task explains why LCL shipments usually take longer than FCL.
 De-consolidation will be required on arrival in Oslo.